-With this in mind, when adding the GPS component to your forms, you can choose between three minimum levels of accuracy: The Required precision field provides a dropdown menu where you can select one of the following:
+When adding the GPS component to your forms, you can choose between three minimum levels of accuracy: The Required precision field provides a dropdown menu where you can select one of the following:

 - Any Location Precision (Checks the device GPS, Wifi & Mobile data location, no accuracy limits set)

 - Medium Require GPS (Set as default - Checks GPS only - within 100 metres)

 - High Maximum Precision (Checks GPS only, within 20 metres, slower)

-The differences between these options are purely based on your requirements.
+The differences between these options are purely based on your required level of accuracy.

 Examples for Any Accuracy

-- If you are working with low specification devices that do not contain a GPS module (this can be the case in certain Android devices)
+- If you are working with low specification devices that do not contain a GPS module (this can be the case with certain Android devices)

 - Your survey is being processed inside buildings or within urban areas with tall buildings - where it might be more difficult to acquire the GPS signal.

 Examples for Medium Accuracy (default option)

 - You require a standard location and you want to be sure that it has a minimum level of accuracy.

 - If you are not sure, just simply set Medium as the default and confirm the results are sufficient.

 Examples for High Accuracy